normanzb/playcorder-core-as3/README.md

 #Playcorder.Core.AS3

-Audio Player and Recorder written in ActionScript3 with JavaScript interface.
+Audio Player and Recorder written in ActionScript3 with intuitive JavaScript interface.

 #Features